Ekam_logo_YS Medium.png

 Pregnancy Yoga & Active Birth 4 Week Courses

-We are continuing our Pregnancy Yoga & Active Birth course at the studio with experienced teacher Claire Tesseyman.
-The next courses (4 week blocks) commence on 25th September and 23rd October 2024, priced at £36 per person.
+We are continuing our Pregnancy Yoga & Active Birth course at the studio with an experienced teacher.
+The next course (4 week block) will commence in January 2025, priced at £40 per person.
 Please email hello@ekamstudio.co.uk to book.

 Why yoga in pregnancy?
 Creating a sense of wellbeing for you and your baby is crucial at this time.
 Pregnancy yoga is an ideal way to take that time to really nurture your body and baby.
 Yoga helps you develop a mind-body awareness, whilst strengthening and toning your muscles ready for birth, through guided postures.
 Creating alignment in your spine and pelvis will aid your baby to settle into a comfortable position for birth.
 You will learn simple ways to relieve those discomforts in pregnancy, and promote good circulation.